 Ms. Griggs is starting her fourth year as a counselor at Bastrop Intermediate School.
 She has had a career in education for 26 years.
 If you need to reach out to Ms. Griggs, feel free to do so by email: firstname.lastname@example.org or phone: (512) 772-7450

 Hello.
-My name is April Carpo.
-I am the 5th grade counselor at Bastrop Intermediate School for the school year 2018-2019.
-I have worked at BIS since August 2015.
-Prior to becoming a school counselor, I taught Math to students in Austin, Dallas, Houston as well as in Australia and Thailand.
-I earned my bachelors degree at the Ohio State University and my masters degree at the University of Saint Thomas.
+My name is April Nicole Boisseau.
+I have worked as a school counselor at Bastrop Intermediate School since August 2015.
+Prior to becoming a school counselor, I taught students in Austin, Dallas and Houston as well as in New Zealand and Thailand.
+I earned my Bachelor's degree at the Ohio State University and my Master of School Counseling degree at the University of Saint Thomas.
 Please feel free to contact me at email@example.com or at 512-772-7450 with any questions or concerns.

 Parents—You are the most important and influential people in your child’s life.
 As your child is learning and growing into a more independent individual, safety is crucial to their well-being.
 Please take a moment to read the following strategies and discuss them with your child.Safety Strategies